MathijsBolding/DeerTrails_Oostvaardersplassen/README.md

 ├── 4_BoxPlotter.R           # Plots boxplots for parameter optimization.
 └── DeerFunctions.R          # Function library for R scripts.

+Environments/                # Contains the YAML file for the 2_Centerliner.py environment.

 NetworkChangeDetection/      # Scripts for mapping and detecting changes in network structure.

 HandyFunctions/
 └── ConverterFunctions.ipynb  # Notebook with file conversion functions.